 - Unlock prepaid devices within a year of activation allowing for reasonable time, payment or usage requirements

-- Notify consumers when their devices are eligible or automatically unlock them
+- Notify customers when their devices are eligible or automatically unlock them

 - Initiated unlocking device within two business days of an eligible request